 - Host a Christmas get-together

-- Take silly Christmas family photos
+- Take silly Christmas family photos (or dress up like your favorite holiday movie characters)

 - Go ice skating